interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss_interoperability.md

 ## Overview

-The test scenario in this folder verifies that two DSS instances implementing the API required by ASTM F3411-22a in a shared DSS region  interoperate correctly.
-This is generally accomplished by performing an  operation on one DSS instance and then verifying that the results are visible  in the other instance.
-Neither of the two DSS instances need to be an InterUSS Platform implementation.
+The test scenario in this folder verifies that two DSS instances implementing the API required by ASTM F3411-22a in a shared DSS regioninteroperate correctly.This is generally accomplished by performing anoperation on one DSS instance and then verifying that the results are visiblein the other instance.Neither of the two DSS instances need to be an InterUSS Platform implementation.

 ## Resources